abaga129/sveltekit-adapter-iis/README.md

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.

-# **_ DISCLAIMER _**

-This is not production ready!
-It seems that the underlying http server that @sveltejs/adapter-node uses does not support using named pipes so currently when deploying this, you will receive an error about an invalid port.
-It might be possible to write an adapter from scratch that uses express rather than polka but I've decided this would be too much work currently.
-Please feel free to make a PR but sadly for now this seems unobtainable.

-## Credit

-I did not write the most important portion of this code that enables it to work with IIS.
-I merely used what another user had posted and turned it into an adapter that can easily be installed and used.

-Proper credit goes to reddit user [jasonlyu123]("https://www.reddit.com/user/jasonlyu123/").
-Thanks for being so helpful and sharing this with the community!

 ## Prerequisites

 - IIS 7.0 or greater with `IISRewrite` module installed